utdata/icj-class/static-apps/static-02-templates.md

 We're going to rebuild the framework of our Pirate Cove site in a way that we have a index and then a new page for each entry in the Ship's Log.

+The images needs for this project are already there, saved in `src/img/`.

 ## Review the base file

-When we reviewed the template in class, we likely talked about the code inside the `src/njk/_layouts/base.njk` file, and how every page on our site uses this file.
+When we reviewed the templates in class, we likely talked about the code inside the `src/njk/_layouts/base.njk` file, and how every page on our site uses this file.

 We'll make a minor change here so you can see that it does affect our index page.